December 19, 2016 at 10:00 AM

 July 13, 2015 at 10:00 AM

-In 2010, Barney & Barney launched GROW, a women’s initiative which stands for Growth in Relationships & Opportunities for Women.
+In 2010, Marsh & McLennan Agency launched GROW, a women’s initiative which stands for Growth in Relationships & Opportunities for Women.
 Designed to address the historically male-dominated culture of the insurance industry, GROW aims to provide tools and resources to support women in the workplace and increase the number of women in leadership roles.
 In its inaugural year, GROW developed the mentoring program, pairing individuals in leadership with female associates aspiring to advance their careers through professional development.

 At its core, the GROW Associate Mentoring Program was created to: